Cabacos/centro-ambiental/source/_posts/2017-02-02-centro-log.md

 12:30 start cooking lunch
 NOTE: Manu will go to Odemira at 14:00, need to give him a shopping list
 NOTE: What about PHM?
+13:35 Spencer becomes treasurer
+NOTE: Spencer needs to talk with Manu about kitchen budget and shopping
+NOTE: No bell needed, we have a horn!
+NOTE: Spencer needs to ask for donations to the Centro Ambiental account 13:59 Spencer donates 58 EUR to Centro Ambiental
+NOTE: Need hot water supply
+NOTE: Need to dispose of batteries
+16:20 Bought groceries
+NOTE: scattered after return
+17:03 returned, check-in

 ## Shopping List